Types of Research Design- Different Types of Research Design & 10 Types of Research Design in Research.

 Correlational Research Design

 Correlation research design describes the relationship between two variables.
 It identifies the associated factors of the phenomenon that are co-related to one another.
-It also discovers how connected these factors to each other, and what is the strength of the relationship between variables.
-The strength of the relationship is measured by a numerical index called the correlation coefficient.
-The time frame of this research might be present or past and future.
+It also discovers how connected these factors are to each other and the strength of the relationship between variables.
+A numerical index measures the strength of the relationship called the correlation coefficient.
+The time frame of this research might be present or past, and future.
 Actually, it shows the past or present relationship between variables and offers predictions for the future.
 It implies that variables share something in common.

 Historical research investigates the past event and establishes the present concept of the event.
 It also describes the past fact of the event that affects the current situation.
 The objective of the historical research method is to collect and evidence from the past event to develop a fact that defends or refutes the hypothesis.
 Historical research is another term of historiography.